glycerine/sshego/README.md

 # theory of operation

-We check the sshd server's host key.
-We prevent MITM attacks by only allowing new servers if `-new` is given.
+`gosshtun` and `sshego` will check the sshd server's host key.
+We prevent MITM attacks by only allowing new servers if `-new` (a.k.a.
+SshegoConfig.AddIfNotKnown == true) is given.

 When running the standalone `gosshtun` to test a foward, you should give `-new` only once at setup time.